mdbootstrap/mdb-ui-kit/README.md

 ## How to install

-You may install this theme using NPM or Bower:
+You may install this theme for Bootstrap v3 using npm or Bower:

-- NPM : `npm install bootstrap-material-design`
+- npm : `npm install bootstrap-material-design`
 - Bower : `bower install bootstrap-material-design`

+For the v4-dev branch you can use:

+- npm : `npm install git://github.com/FezVrasta/bootstrap-material-design.git#v4-dev`
+- Bower : `bower install bootstrap-material-design#v4-dev`

-If you prefer, you can include this framework in your project using our official CDN:
+If you prefer, you can include this framework in your project using our official CDN (currently limited to v3):

 - [Bootstrap Material Design on CDNJS.com](https://cdnjs.com/libraries/bootstrap-material-design)
 - [Bootstrap Material Design on JSDelivr.com](http://www.jsdelivr.com/#!bootstrap.material-design)